Introducing web-agent, an open framework for building web agents. Fork it, swap models, and add Skills. Start building →

 Skill VetterSecurity3.5KScan skills for malicious code before installing them

-OpenClaw's built-in web_fetch tool breaks on JavaScript-heavy pages and bot-protected sites.
-Firecrawl handles both and returns clean markdown ready for LLM context across six commands: search, scrape, crawl, map, browser, and credit-usage.
+OpenClaw's built-in web_fetch tool breaks on JavaScript-heavy pages.
+Firecrawl handles these and returns clean markdown ready for LLM context across six commands: search, scrape, crawl, map, browser, and credit-usage.

 Install it with a single command: